iCharlesHu/swift-experimental-subprocess/README.md

 )
 ```

-`Environment` is designed to support both `String` and raw bytes for the use case where the environment values might not be valid UTF8 strings.
+`Environment` is designed to support both `String` and raw bytes for the use case where the environment values might not be valid UTF8 strings *on Unix like systems (macOS and Linux)*.
+Windows requires environment values to `CreateProcessW` to be valid String and therefore only supports the String variant.

 ### `Subprocess.Arguments`